Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Methodologies

 \subsection{Pretraining the Proprioceptive Inverse Dynamics Model}

-We parameterize the PIDM with an MLP-based modular architecture, as shown in Figure \ref{fig:pidm_archi}.
+We parameterize the PIDM with an MLP-based modular architecture, as shown in Fig. \ref{fig:pidm_archi}.
 The model takes as input a history of actions $a_{t-K:t-1}$ and proprioceptive observations $x_{t-K:t+1}$ of length $K$.
 Both are passed through a dual-layer MLP encoder before being fed into the \emph{PIDM backbone}, which is a 4-layer MLP.
-During pretraining, we give the model a desired delta-state $\Delta x_{t+1}^*$ to achieve in the next time step.
-We then use an $L1$ loss to supervise the PIDM to output the required action $a_t$ to reach the target future state $x_{t+1}^*$.
-The pretraining dataset is also augmented with symmetry transformations, as defined by \citet{mittal2024symmetry} or \citet{byun2024symmetric}, and observation noise to improve robustness and increase sample diversity (see Appendix \ref{app:pretrain_PIDM}).
-It is important to note that the PIDM model does not have access to privileged information.
-The action and proprioception histories provide indirect observability of contact states, the domain randomization variables during training (\textit{e.g.}, mass and friction randomization), and of random forces being applied to the robot.
-This knowledge is crucial to obtaining an accurate prediction of the system's dynamics.
+During pretraining, we specify a desired delta-state $\Delta x_{t+1}^*$ to achieve in the next time step, and use an $L1$ loss to supervise the PIDM to output the required action $a_t$ to reach the corresponding target future state $x_{t+1}^*$.
+The pretraining dataset is also augmented with symmetry transformations, as defined by \cite{mittal2024symmetry} or \cite{byun2024symmetric}, and observation noise to improve robustness and increase sample diversity.

+The necessity of including a history of proprioception for PIDM is mainly due to the fact that terrain information and contact states are impossible to deduce from one single frame of proprioception, which is further worsened by the noise and domain randomization in the training process.
+However the action history together with proprioception history can provide indirect observability to these crucial clues about the system's dynamics.
+It is also important to note that the PIDM model does not rely on any privileged information input.